-- · Basic: Basic connection information. - · Advanced: The full JDBC connect string including any database parameters.
+- · Basic: Basic connection information. - · Advanced: The full JDBC connect string including any database parameters. - i Basic & Advanced mode is not available for all source types.

 - 2. Credentials: Provide the connection information pertaining to the source type selected. - a.
 The fields that appear are specific to the Source Type you selected.
 If you need assistance determining these values, please contact your database administrator.